liuhao-cn/fastSHT/README.md

 # 3) Compilation

+The GPU version will be compiled by default.
 Use the following command to compile the CPU version:
 ```
-./compile.sh
+./compile.sh -DGPU=off
 ```
 or the following command to compile the GPU version:
 ```
-./compile.sh -DGPU=on
+./compile.sh
 ```